scala/scala3/docs/docs/reference/new-types/match-types.md

 be caught and turned into a compile-time error that indicates a trace of the subtype tests that caused the overflow without showing a full stack trace.

-## Variance Laws for Match Types
+## Match Types Variance

-**Note:** This section does not reflect the current implementation.

-Within a match type `Match(S, Cs) <: B`, all occurrences of type variables count as covariant.
-By the nature of the cases `Ci` this means that occurrences in pattern position are contravariant (since patterns are represented as function type arguments).
+All type positions in a match type (scrutinee, patterns, bodies) are considered invariant.

 ## Related Work